All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Trick 1: The Bento Box Approach

 Use a compartmentalized bento box or a few small containers instead of one big container.
 Put protein in one section, carbs in another, vegetables in a third, and a sauce or dressing in a fourth.
-This lets you eat in any order, skip sections you do not want, and avoid the soggy mixed-together mess that kills appetite on semaglutide.
+This lets you eat in any order, skip sections you don't want, and avoid the soggy mixed-together mess that kills appetite on semaglutide.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Trick 2: Repurpose Dinner Leftovers